shr-samir/React/05-bgChanger/README.md

 - But child le props access garna paunu parene ho...  tesko lagi chai hamle setBgColor lai ni as a prop nai pass garxau

 - In React, props are typically passed from a parent component to a child component.
 Child components cannot directly modify the props passed to them.
 Instead, if a child component needs to update the data or trigger an action in the parent component, it can do so by invoking a callback function passed as a prop from the parent.
 React provides other mechanisms for managing and sharing state between components, such as using React's Context API or state management libraries like Redux.
-These approaches allow for more complex data flows and can enable communication between components that are not directly related in the parent-child hierarchy.
+These approaches allow for more complex data flows and can enable communication between components tha t are not directly related in the parent-child hierarchy.